ajeetraina/Mortgage--Calculator-React/README.md

 A mortgage calculator web app built with React to aid in the planning of morgages.
 ## User Stories

-Users can set purchase prices
+Users can set purchase prices.\
-Users can set down payment
+Users can set down payment.\
-Users can set repayment time
+Users can set repayment time.\
-Users can set interest rate
+Users can set interest rate.\
-Users see theirloan amount (purchase price - down payment) Users can see  the estimated amount they'll pay on a monthly basis
+Users see theirloan amount (purchase price - down payment).\
+Users can see  the estimated amount they'll pay on a monthly basis.\

 In the project directory, you can run: